dnmfarrell/perltricks-static/content/article/3-quick-ways-to-find-out-the-version-number-of-an-installed-perl-module-from-the-terminal.md

 {
-   "slug" : "1/2013/3/24/3-quick-ways-to-find-out-the-version-number-of-an-installed-Perl-module-from-the-terminal",
+   "title" : "3 quick ways to find out the version number of an installed Perl module from the terminal", "draft" : false,
-   "date" : "2013-03-24T17:30:19",
+   "image" : null,
-   "draft" : false,
+   "categories" : "managing_perl",
    "authors" : [
       "David Farrell"
    ],
-   "description" : "Perl module features and behaviour can change from version to version and so knowing the version number of an installed Perl module can be useful in several scenarios.
-Below are three different command line methods for finding out the version number of an installed module that work on Bash and Windows Powershell.
-So fire up the terminal and get typing!", "title" : "3 quick ways to find out the version number of an installed Perl module from the terminal", "tags" : [
+   "tags" : [
       "configuration",
       "module",